frederic-perez/AmE-dictionary/data/interjections.md

 __hah__ A variant spelling of ha.
 __heck__ :two: Used as a mild oath.
 __hell yeah__
-__hell yes/no__ _mainly US informal_ Used to emphasize that you strongly agree or disagree, like or dislike something, etc.
+__hell yes/no__ _mainly US informal_ :two: Used to emphasize that you strongly agree or disagree, like or dislike something, etc.
 __hiya__ An informal term of greeting.
 __hmm__ :two::hammer:
 __hmph__ A sound, usually made with a closed mouth, indicating annoyance or indignation.